-At face value, the term ‘spend control’ may sound obvious in its meaning, particularly for those in finance.
-Spend control, or to control spend, is the term used to describe methods put in place for finance professionals to have control over spending by budget holders in the business.
+At face value, the term spend control may sound obvious in its meaning, particularly for those in finance.
+But what is spend control?
+And what does it mean to control spend, are some of the terms used to describe methods put in place for finance professionals to have control over spending by budget holders in the business.

 These methods mean they have full visibility of all transactions, meaning they can identify issues and errors before they have costly repercussions.
 Ergo, they are successfully controlling spend.

 For some finance departments, however, spend control isn’t always high up on the agenda.
 This isn’t always on purpose, it’s just the natural order of how finance professionals are able to manage their workloads and efforts.
 Particularly for finance teams still using a manual purchase to pay process, a lot of time is spent on paper documents and chasing approvals that need to be processed straight away.
 In this instance, spend control doesn’t feel as important so finance professionals are quite content with letting this take a back seat.

 With this in mind, it’s worth asking if finance professionals are fully aware of the benefits spend control can bring to their departments.

 To ensure you’re implementing the most efficient spend control strategy, the first solution is to adopt an automated purchase to pay system.
 Using this type of software not only frees up a lot of time used on chasing approvals and manual processes, but it also comes ready built with a lot of the tools you need to manage good spend control.